Battle of Corunna: Aftermath

-Napoleon had ended his invasion of Spain with the occupation of Madrid.

-The Corunna campaign had ended with the withdrawal of the British army from Spain.

-The Spanish campaign in early 1809 started with the Battle of Uclés.

 End of Corunna campaign

 Command of the British army had passed to General Hope who decided to continue the embarkation rather than to attempt to hold their ground or attack Soult.
 At around 9:00 pm the British began to silently withdraw from their lines, leaving behind strong picquets who maintained watch-fires throughout the night.

 At daybreak on 17 January the picquets were withdrawn behind the rearguard and went aboard ship; by morning most of the army had embarked.
 When Soult perceived that the British had left the ridge, he posted six guns on the heights above the southern end of the bay and by midday the French were able to fire upon the outlying ships.
 This caused panic amongst some of the transports, four of which ran aground and were then burned to prevent their capture.
 Fire from the warships then silenced the battery.

 On 18 January, the British rearguard embarked as the Spanish garrison under General Alcedo "faithfully" held the citadel until the fleet was well out to sea before surrendering.
 The city of Corunna was taken by the French, two Spanish regiments surrendering along with 500 horses and considerable military stores captured including numerous cannon, 20,000 muskets, hundreds of thousands of cartridges and tons of gunpowder.
 A week later Soult's forces captured Ferrol, an even greater arsenal and a major Spanish naval base across the bay, taking eight ships of the line, three with 112 guns, two with 80, one 74, two 64s, three frigates and numerous corvettes, as well as a large arsenal with over 1,000 cannon, 20,000 new muskets from England and military stores of all kinds.